python/cpython/Doc/library/datetime.rst

 .. classmethod:: time.fromisoformat(time_string)

-   Return a :class:`.time` corresponding to a *time_string* in one of the formats emitted by :meth:`time.isoformat`.
+   Return a :class:`.time` corresponding to a *time_string* in one of the formats emitted by :meth:`.isoformat`.
 Specifically, this function supports strings in the format:

    .. code-block:: none